Alaska Hunting License

 Youth Hunting License

-Alaska residents age 15 or under are not required to have a hunting license.
+Alaska residents age 17 years or younger are not required to have a hunting license.
 However, they must have completed a hunter education course, or they must be under the immediate supervision of a licensed hunter.

 Senior Hunting License